baazhq/baaz/docs/managed_services.md

 ## The need for Managed Services Infra SaaS

+#### Go-to-Market

+- **Monetization Opportunity:** Incorporating managed services into your infrastructure product provides a revenue stream by offering services alongside your product.
+- **Lower Entry Barrier:** Managed services require less initial investment and development effort, making it easier for developers to get started.
+- **Customizable Solutions:** Managed services can be tailored to meet the specific use cases and network configurations of individual customers, enhancing flexibility and addressing unique requirements.
+- **Startup Advantage:** For startups, managed services offer a straightforward path to market entry, allowing them to quickly offer value-added services to customers.

+#### Security

 - **Data Sovereignty:** Maintain control over data location, ensuring compliance with local data privacy laws and regulations.
 - **Data Security:** Protect sensitive data by keeping it within the customer's network.
 - **Compliance:** Meet regulatory requirements by maintaining control over data location.